aniskazazic/FatigueBalance/README.md

-# Fatigue Agent - Intelligent Player Fatigue Management System
+# FatigueBalance - Intelligent Player Fatigue Assessment Agent

 ## Overview

-Fatigue Agent is an autonomous software agent that helps coaches and sports scientists make data-driven decisions about player training loads and injury prevention by analyzing training session data (sleep hours, stress level, distance covered, sprint count).
-Using machine learning, it provides actionable recommendations through an asynchronous, queue-based processing system.
+FatigueBalance is an intelligent agent for assessing football player fatigue levels after training sessions and matches, implemented as a complete AI system with perception, continuous learning mechanisms, and real-time monitoring interface.
+The system uses a Neural Network (MLPRegressor) for fatigue regression (fatigue score 0-100), combined with rule-based classification for risk level assessment and feedback-driven incremental learning for continuous performance improvement.

-The system monitors player fatigue levels and suggests appropriate training intensities, rest days, or recovery protocols based on continuous learning from feedback and historical data.
+The system autonomously monitors player fatigue levels and provides actionable recommendations for training intensity adjustments, rest days, and recovery protocols based on continuous learning from coach feedback and historical training data.

 ## How It Works